sam-wagner/GNLP/README.md

 NGEN_CONVERGE - Number of generations the algorithm can stagnate on a solution before the optimization routine exits.
 This number is problem specific, but as a rule of thumb 50 works well for many problems.

+TOL_CONVERGE - The convergence tolerance the solution must find for NGEN_CONVERGENCE generations.
+Once the solution hasn't changed for the set number of generations the algorithm exits and outputs the solution it obtained.
+This tolerance will be problem specific, but a value of 1.d-5 typically works well.

 ####Double precision input values:

 P_CROSS - Probability that a crossover will occur, whould typically have a value close to 0.9.